CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/unit-4/09/page02.md

       ![](../images/g16.png)

-1. **Inputs & Outputs**: We'll skip the section by clicking **Next**.
+1. **Inputs & Outputs:** We'll skip the section by clicking **Next**.

 1. Select the Compute Created **Test (1)** and click **Next (2)**.

     ![](../images/nc17.png)

-     >**Note**: The creation of the compute cluster takes approximately 3–5 minutes.
+     >**Note:** The creation of the compute cluster takes approximately 3–5 minutes.
 You’ll be able to select the cluster only after it’s fully created.
 Please wait until the process is complete, and keep refreshing the cluster.

 1. Once on the **final** page, click **Submit**.